 For C it supports

 In order to perform fast linear algebra calculations, Pyccel uses the following libraries:

 Finally, Pyccel supports distributed-memory parallel programming through the Message Passing Interface (MPI) standard; hence it requires an MPI library like

 We recommend using GFortran/GCC and Open-MPI.

 Pyccel also depends on several Python3 packages, which are automatically downloaded by pip, the Python Package Installer, during the installation process.
-In addition to these, unit tests require the scipy, mpi4py, pytest and coverage packages, while building the documentation requires Sphinx.
+In addition to these, unit tests require additional packages which are installed as optional dependencies with pip, while building the documentation requires Sphinx.